John Vernon Lord: Background and education

-were also influential, as was "an abiding interest" in Victorian steel engraving.
+as was "an abiding interest" in Victorian steel engraving.

 Drawing for a living

 In 1961, Lord began work as a freelance illustrator, joining the agents Saxon Artists, in New Oxford Street, London.
 This required him to draw on demand, day in and out, often for long hours.
 He described the difference between life as an art student and life as a professional illustrator in the following terms:

-As well as drawing the insides of stomachs, I tackled everything that came my way.
+"As well as drawing the insides of stomachs, I tackled everything that came my way.
 I carried out portraits of company directors for their retirement dinner menu covers, buildings for brochures, strip cartoons, maps and humorous drawings for advertisements....gardens and their plants, vegetables, mazes, refrigerators, dishwashers, totem poles, kitchen utensils, resuscitation diagrams, all kinds of furniture, typewriters, agricultural crop spraying machines, door locks, folded towels, decorative letters, Zodiac signs, animals....When you are a student there is a tendency at first to limit yourself to draw only what you like drawing.
-This of course ultimately shackles you and limits your repertoire ...(it) narrows the margin of what you are able to depict in an image and consequently stifles imagination and ideas.
+This ultimately shackles you and limits your repertoire ...(it) narrows the margin of what you can depict in an image and consequently stifles imagination and ideas."

 As a commercial artist, in 1968 Lord designed the album cover for The Book of Taliesyn by the band Deep Purple.
 The brief from the artist's agent is detailed in Drawing upon Drawing as follows: